 Though finding mental healthcare can be difficult, many providers, organizations, and clinics are working to bridge the treatment gap by offering discounted or free therapy sessions.
 Knowing that you won’t be burdened by high-cost mental health care may help you participate in therapy more constructively.
 The following are some options for free or low-cost therapy.

-Some therapists offer low-cost counselling through a sliding scale.
+Some therapists offer low-cost counselling through a sliding scale in the UK.
 If you’re working directly with a therapist, consider asking them if they provide affordable therapy based on income.
 They may be able to show you a fee structure that fits your budget.

 One of the best options for affordable counselling could be your insurance provider.
 Contact your insurance carrier to find out whether mental health care is covered under your plan.
 If your provider doesn’t cover 100% of therapy sessions, they may reimburse you for part of the cost.